bob-606/5.easa.fi/README.md

 ## 18. In which mentioned situation is the total drag at its minimum?
-In which mentioned situation is the total drag at its minimum?
 - Induced drag is smaller than parasite drag
 - Parasite drag is twice as much as induced drag
 - Induced drag is twice as much as parasite drag